 UserTesting.com and TryMyUI are robust tools that allow you to structure a user test for their users to perform.
 UserTesting.com is pricey so you’ll want to make sure you have a large marketing budget and time dedicated to review tests and implement changes.
 TryMyUI is a nice alternative to get started with a smaller budget.
 The videos you receive back from these tools are about 15 minutes long.
 You also receive short text responses.

 UsabilityHub is a great choice to do user testing with almost no money.
-You can perform a test for $1 per user, minimum of 5 users.
+You can perform a test for as low as $1 per user.
 The interface is not as robust as the previously mentioned tools.
-Instead of watching how users navigate your site, you’ve uploaded an image for them to answer specific questions.
+Instead of watching how users navigate your site, they view an image you’ve uploaded for them to answer specific questions.
 These tests take about 2 minutes and you receive back just text answers.

 If you specifically want to test your navigation or website hierarchy, check out Optimal Workshop.
 Their Treejack and Optimal Sort tools can help provide insight as to what structure makes the most sense to your users.